 Several one-component foams have created confusion in the marketplace by being marketed with misleading and/or poorly worded claims.
-These products may create a serious liability risk to the end-user if used improperly, as well as an even more serious potential for the unnecessary loss of life and property in the case of an accidental fire situation.
+These products may create a serious liability risk to the end user if used improperly, as well as an even more serious potential for the unnecessary loss of life and property in the case of an accidental fire.
 Therefore, the purpose of this Technical Bulletin is to clarify and explain the test requirements for firestop materials.
-Note that this information is relevant for polyurethane foam in pressurized containers (i.e. aerosols), and is not applicable to "caulk-type" mechanically applied tubes of polyurethane, which may contain other inorganic additives that are not present in pressurized PU foam.
+Note that this information is relevant for polyurethane foam in pressurized containers (i.e., aerosols) and is not applicable to "caulk-type" mechanically applied tubes of polyurethane, which may contain other inorganic additives that are not present in pressurized PU foam.

-ASTM E-814 (UL 1479) is a large scale fire test which evaluates a complete 'through-penetration' assembly for it's ability to withstand exposure to flame, heat and a subsequent water hose stream (to simulate a real-world fire hose situation).
-Each tested firestop assembly will specify the type of floor or wall that is penetrated (e.g. concrete, steel, framing, etc.), as well as the penetrating item (e.g. metal conduit, plastic pipe, electrical tubing, etc.) and also the fill material (e.g. foam, mineral wool, E 136 fireblock, etc.).
-Each tested system is assigned an "F Rating" (an hourly rating indicating how long the assembly will withstand the passage of flame, along with a successful hose stream test), a "T Rating" (an hourly rating indicating how long the assembly will prevent a pre-determined temperature rise on the back side of the assembly, along with a successful hose stream test), and sometimes an "L Rating" (air leakage) and a "W Rating" (water leakage).
+ASTM E814 (UL 1479) is a large-scale fire test that evaluates a complete “through-penetration” assembly for its ability to withstand exposure to flame, heat and a subsequent water hose stream (to simulate a real-world fire hose situation).
+Each tested firestop assembly will specify the type of floor or wall that is penetrated (e.g., concrete, steel, framing, etc.), as well as the penetrating item (e.g., metal conduit, plastic pipe, electrical tubing, etc.) and also the fill material (e.g., foam, mineral wool, E 136 fireblock, etc.).
+Each tested system is assigned an "F Rating" (an hourly rating indicating how long the assembly will withstand the passage of flame, along with a successful hose stream test), a "T Rating" (an hourly rating indicating how long the assembly will prevent a predetermined temperature rise on the back side of the assembly, along with a successful hose stream test), and sometimes an "L Rating" (air leakage) and a "W Rating" (water leakage).
 The hourly ratings apply only to the complete system.
 The individual components are not assigned ratings and are not intended to be interchanged between systems.
 Additionally, the substitution or elimination of components required in a system should not be made unless specifically permitted.

 In addition to the U.S. test methods described above, there is also a British Standard (BS 476) test protocol that is used primarily in Europe for evaluating through-penetrations.
 This test standard does not expose the fill material to the same open flame conditions, or hose stream test, and is therefore not equivalent to the U.S. test.